Mechanical Engineering BEng (Hons) / MEng

 Overview

-The Mechanical Engineering degree at UON is a flexible course, with many options to add even more value to your studies.
+Our degree in Mechanical Engineering at UON is a flexible course, with many options to add even more value to your studies.
 The BEng is available to study full-time or as a part-time mechanical engineering degree, with teaching delivered over multiple days each week.
 If you would prefer day-release study, the Engineering BSc (Hons) offers this option.

 You can study for three years to achieve the BEng, and you can add an additional year in industrial placement between the second and third year, so that you can put your studies to practice.